Montenegro Travel Guide: A Road Trip Itinerary!

 Kotor & Kotor Bay

-Kotor is a must see in Montenegro – There are a lot of hidden gems to discover.
+Kotor in Montenegro is a must see – There are a lot of hidden gems to discover.
 You can wander around for hours and soak in the amazing atmosphere.
 Kotor is an UNESCO World Heritage site – and a very popular place in Montenegro – there a lots of tourists around in summertime.
 Best you explore the city in the early morning or in the evening, when the cruise ship tourists are back to their boats!
 The best viewpoint on Kotor Bay we found while driving by car on the road to Cetinje (road P1) – the scenery was just breath-taking.
 Actually, staying in Kotor for one or two nights is a great idea to get to know this lovely town.

 Cetinje & Lovcen National Park